kamalaweenat/jenkins-project/README.md

 If Jenkins notices any changes on the GitHub it immediately runs the pipeline (this is done by identifying cron job every minute)<br>
 Another option is to run the pipeline manually..

+Also, there is a need to log  the result to the local node like succeeded, failed test